top of page

 SYNOPSIS

-A hidden figure in history, this is the story of a woman who endured the unspeakable during her time of enslavement and is a testimony of her exceptional achievement not only as an instrumental force in the Abolitionist movement, Civil War and post-War efforts, but also tells the story of a single mother, a self-made entrepreneur, author, teacher, community leader and artist.
+A hidden figure in history, this is the story of a woman who endured the unspeakable during her time of enslavement and is a testimony of her exceptional achievement not only as an instrumental force in the Abolitionist movement, Civil War, and post-war efforts but also tells the story of a single mother, a self-made entrepreneur, author, teacher, community leader, and artist.
+"Lizzy: The Elizabeth Keckley Story," magnifies her innovation, precision, focus, and unmatched skill that made her a haute couture virtuoso and arguably the very first American couturier who established a fashion house catering to the elite and most discerning women of the time.

 Elizabeth (Lizzy) Hobbs Keckly circa 1861.

-Moorland-Spingarn Research Center, Howard University
+Moorland-Spingarn Research Center,

 "Elizabeth Keckley was a prolific woman whose work left behind a heritage that was spectacular and profound.
 What she was able to accomplish during her lifetime is astounding.